Skip to main content Skip to navigation Skip to footer

 It is used for:

-Repo licenses are bound to the machine and the target repository, and Rediacc hardens that binding with repository identity metadata.
-For encrypted repositories, that includes the LUKS identity of the underlying volume.
+Repo licenses are bound to the machine and the target repository.
+Each license contains the machine ID, repository GUID, subscription ID, plan limits, and expiry.
+For encrypted repositories, Rediacc also verifies the LUKS identity of the underlying volume.

 Default Limits